Post after post announces that young people are leaving the church. I’ve read some good insights on the problems and the solutions.

-Our central narrative was the Bible, not Twilight or Game of Thrones.
+Our central narrative was the Bible, not Twilight or Game of Thrones or even Tolkien.
 To which central narrative we related the events of our lives, our thoughts, our loyalties.
 Enough said?

-There was leadership that asked questions and listened.
-Not always, but at times my leaders showed themselves capable of taking our opinions into account.
-One year we petitioned the pastor to dismiss our youth group leaders – I have always felt a little badly about it, but truly they did not belong in that important post.
-So, that week, out they went, and shortly another couple took over, who were great.
+There were leaders who asked questions and who listened to our responses.
+Not always, but sometimes my leaders showed themselves capable of taking our opinions into account.
+One year we even petitioned the pastor to dismiss our youth group leaders – I have always felt a little badly about it, but truly they did not belong in that important post.
+The pastor asked us probing questions.
+Now, I have seen what happens in many churches: Judgment would have rained down on the kids!
+Not so in our case: that week, out went the youth pastors, and shortly after, another couple took over, who were great.
 No big deal, no long lectures on why couldn’t we be more submissive.

 A Facebook friend says that she counsels people who were hurt emotionally, sexually, physically by people who claimed to be Christians.
 So many churches prefer to maintain the status quo, rather than accept that they might be doing harm to their members.
 Young people need to be free to speak up when someone is hurting them.

 She goes on to say that in her counseling ministry, she helps those who were harmed in churches that emphasized program without personal relationships.